pinobatch/numism/docs/village.md

 We avoid some names in unisex lists on the web for strong association with individuals or fictional characters of a particular gender:

+- Ash is  a boy in the *Pokémon* animated series, and The Pokémon Company is known for lawyering up.
+Not to mention Bruce Campbell as Ash "This is my boomstick" Williams in the 1992 film *Army of Darkness*.
 - Briar is in *Thwaite*, named after the *Sleeping Beauty* character.
 - Hunter evokes the masculinity of Hunter Hearst Helmsley ("Triple H" for short), who performed in the wrestling promotion WWE.
 In